toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

       }
     }

-## Toggling the menu on mobile
+## Toggling the menu

-While looking at the Header component above, you may have noticed an HTML node that initially seems to serve no purpose:
+While looking at the Header component above, you may have noticed some HTML that initially seems to serve no purpose:

     <ul className={styles.hamburger_toggle}
       tabIndex={0}